 If you are not expected to return to MMI, the doctor will assign you a rating for your partial or permanent disability.
 The time it takes to reach MMI varies from person to person.

-A workers’ comp attorney can help you fight for a fair settlement, which can take anywhere between a few weeks and several months.
-They will negotiate with your employer’s workers’ compensation insurer by presenting evidence, testimony, and expert opinions during this phase of the process.
+A workers’ comp attorney can help you fight for a fair settlement, which generally takes anywhere between a few weeks and several months.
+Some cases may take over a year.
+Your attorney will negotiate with your employer’s workers’ compensation insurer by presenting evidence, testimony, and expert opinions during this phase of the process.

 If you receive a denial of benefits, you can apply for an appeal hearing.
 Administrative courts oversee workers’ compensation appeals.
 While administrative judges will hold hearings, they are separate from traditional civil court matters.